sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 short for: Process Control Block.
 The Process Control Block contains meta-information about a certain process, such as its state, size, ... .

+### Post-mortem

+Latin for "after death".
+Used commonly by doctors (syn. "autopsy)" to describe the examination of a corpse.
+When used in business contexts, it is a synonym for a retrospective focussed on examining the reasons for a perceived process failure and how to avoid them in the future.

 ### Practices